VaidehiAgarwal/SMARTREAD/README.md

 This project does not include a license.
 By default, **all rights are reserved**, and permission is required to use, modify, or distribute the software.
 If you would like to use this project, please contact the author.

 ---

-This content ensures:
-1. **Proper file naming** (`fn.py` as the main application script).
-2. **Custom licensing** (no license included, so it defaults to "all rights reserved").
-3. **Clear setup and usage instructions**.

-Let me know if you'd like to switch to a specific license or need further adjustments!